Zetaphor/cables-patches-ops/content/random-words/README.md

 # Random Words Generator

 This op uses the [`niceware`](https://www.npmjs.com/package/niceware) package to implement a random words generator.
+The niceware package contains 65536 unique words.
 It supports string output with a separator and array output.

 ## Inputs